CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Line-dry only

-You can opt for basic black or cream, but there's also a soothing sky blue and a moody burgundy, because why can't underwear for new moms also be kinda fun?
-And when underwear works as well as our product tester says this one does, you can go ahead and treat yourself to a little style as well.
+You can opt for basic black or cream, but there's also a soothing mauve and an offbeat orchid, because why can't underwear for new moms also be kinda fun?
+And when underwear works as well as our product tester says this one does, a little style is a welcome bonus.

-Sizes: 0 (XS) to 4 (XL) | Fabric: 84% modal/13% nylon/3% spandex | Washing instructions: Machine wash cold, line dry | Color options: 4
+Size range: S to XL | Fabric: 84% modal/13% nylon/3% elastane| Washing instructions: Machine wash cold, line dry | Color options: 4

 Our product testers says:

-"I love how it has the compression I needed, yet it’s SO comfortable!
-The material is so thin you barely feel like you have any underwear on."
+“I love how it has the compression I needed, yet it’s so comfortable!
+The material is so thin you barely feel like you have any underwear on.”

 Buy Now